 Council considered all feedback received from residents and motorists prior to deciding on the six-month trial, which was both in favour of and opposed to the proposed closure.
 The one-way trial hopes to address the issues raised around road safety, without closing the road entirely.

 3 February 2020

 Yes, emergency services and authorised road maintenance vehicles will be exempt from the one-way restriction.

-Council is currently seeking feedback from residents on a plan to close the road to reduce the safety risk to motorists and local residents.
+Council sought feedback from residents on a plan to close the road to reduce the safety risk to motorists and local residents.

 Masons Road was originally built as a gravel road to provide local farm access.
 As development in the area has increased, many motorists are using the road as an east-west cut through, which has affected the condition and safety of the road.

 We’ve received many reports from residents and data from Victoria Police about speeding along the 50km/h road, dust and increased traffic issues from neighbouring residents, as well as damage to vehicles from the gravel.